 Your water should be in the pH range of 6.8 to 7.4.
 If you know that your water source has chlorine, you must remove the chlorine before placing fish in your system.
 You can do this by purchasing a water purification system, removing chlorine through aeration, or leaving the water uncovered in a container for at least 24 hours.
 You can use a chlorine test to check if your water is chlorine free and safe for your fish, plants, and bacteria.
 A safe level of chlorine is less than 1 ppm.

 Solid wastes such as uneaten fish food, feces, and other solids can accumulate in the fish tanks over time and settle at the bottom of the tanks.
 So it is important to closely monitor your aquaponics system and remove solids and excess fish food after feeding.
 Unremoved solids will adhere to the plant's roots, decreasing DO levels as they decay.
-These solids can also negatively impact the nitrifying bacteria as it requires Oxygen to convert ammonia into nitrates and can also clog pipes in the system.
+These solids can also negatively affect the nitrifying bacteria, as it requires oxygen to convert ammonia into nitrates and can also clog pipes in the system.

 Water Quality Testing

 Water testing is essential to maintain and confirm excellent water quality in aquaponics systems.
 Bacteria cannot be seen or measured directly, so water testing is the only way to diagnose bacteria's health and activity.